wagov/wasocshared/docs/onboarding/honey-traps.md

 Honey Traps emcompass both Honey Pots and Honey Tokens.
 Honey Traps are decoy ICT services or data repositories that replicate the real ICT environment of organisations.
 These decoys are enticing targets for threat actors to attack and exploit.
 Once the actor has attacked the target, the Honey Pot or Honey Token will raise an alert due to unauthorised malipulation, thus allowing security teams to detect for broader threats to an entities ICT environments.

 ??? note "Pilot Participants Prerequisite"
-    The pilot has prerequisites that must be met to have the minimum technical & commitment requirements to onboard to the Honey Trap Program.
+    The pilot has prerequisites that must be met to have the minimum technical & commitment requirements to onboard to the Honey Trap Program as to take advantage of the full service offering.

     The prerequisites as follows.